DataSF/draft-publishing-standards/basemap/street-names.md

 ## Definition

-* The official street name assigned to a length of street through either the subdivision process or renaming
+* The official name assigned to a segment of street or right-of-way that is legislated through the subdivision process and/or Board of Supervisors
-  * Street names are generally established during the development / subdivision of land [codified in the City's subdivision codes](http://library.amlegal.com/nxt/gateway.dll/California/subdivision/subdivisioncode?f=templates$fn=default.htm$3.0$vid=amlegal:sanfrancisco_ca$anc=JD_Subdivision)
+  * Street names are generally established when streets are created as a result of the development / subdivision of land [codified in the City's subdivision codes](http://library.amlegal.com/nxt/gateway.dll/California/subdivision/subdivisioncode?f=templates$fn=default.htm$3.0$vid=amlegal:sanfrancisco_ca$anc=JD_Subdivision)
   * Renaming streets can be initiated by members of the public or the Board of Supervisors [according to the process documented by Public Works](http://sfpublicworks.org/services/establishing-street-names)

+> **Note:** The above only applies to city-owned public streets

 ### Illustration